 Market research |

-Taxation for Foreign-Owned Companies in India
+Taxation of Foreign-Owned Companies in India

-Foreign-owned Indian entities are subject to:
+- Foreign-owned Indian entities are subject to:

-- Corporate Tax: 25-26% (plus surcharge and cess) for domestic companies.
+- Corporate Tax: On income at 25-26% (subject to surcharge and cess) for domestic companies.

-- GST: As per the product/service category
+- GST: As per product/service category.

 Tips for Foreigners Starting a Business in India

-Understand Sector-Specific FDI Caps
+Acknowledge Sector-Specific FDI Caps

 Comply with FEMA and RBI Guidelines for Remittances